TheRoadSouth/lizchang/README.md

 #### Basics

-The site runs on two Digital Ocean linux droplets.
+The site runs on two [Digital Ocean](http://digitalocean.com/) Linux droplets.
 The first server is for the application itself, and the second is for the Mongo database.
 Detailed setup for Ubuntu servers at Digital Ocean is [covered on their site](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04), but the general idea is:

 * Add two droplets and add a new ssh key in control panel
 * Create new root password for your servers